RielJ/RPSLS-web3/README.md

 2. Configure your Ethereum provider:

 - Make sure you have an Ethereum provider (e.g., MetaMask) installed and configured in your browser.
 - Connect your Ethereum provider to the desired network (e.g., Ropsten, Rinkeby, or a local development network).
+You can modify this on `wagmi.ts` config file.

+3. Configure your `.env` file, open `.env.example` for reference:

-3. Start the local development server:
+4. Start the local development server:
    `pnpm dev`

-4. Open the game in your browser:
+5. Open the game in your browser:
    `https://localhost:3000`

 ## How to Play